© The Japan Times Tokyo, Japan

 Virtually no one, including the Foreign Correspondents' Club of Japan, answered my letters.
 In desperation, I once wrote to U.S. President Bill Clinton, whereupon I got replies from the U.S. Embassy and the U.S. State Department, which seemed to suggest that Japan's legal system was the answer.
 However, the legal system is the problem.

-In the picture of Campbell's press conference, I notice that she had apparently armed herself with a tape recorder in order to document her story.
+she had apparently armed herself with a tape recorder in order to document her story.
 This reminded me that the tape I had used to document mine was stolen by the president of the company I worked for.[2]
 I went to the police to report the theft, but they suggested I was to blame because I had initiated the lawsuit against the president's company for not paying employees.

 The last I heard, the man who refused to pay us was running a vocational school in Utsunomiya, Tochigi – still hiring people to "internationalize" Japan by teaching English.